Wales Millennium Centre

 The Millennium Centre is open daily from 10am.
 Admission to the foyer and cafe areas is free.
 Admission to the auditorium is only with a show ticket or on a guided tour.
-Tours run daily and are £6 per person (2016 prices).
+Tours run on Fridays and Sundays and are £15 per person (2026 prices).

 LOCATION & CONTACT